Hittites: Art

 Given the size of the empire, there are relatively few remains of Hittite art.
 These include some impressive monumental carvings, a number of rock reliefs, as well as metalwork, in particular the Alaca Höyük bronze standards, carved ivory, and ceramics, including the Hüseyindede vases.
 The Sphinx Gates of Alaca Höyük and Hattusa, with the monument at the spring of Eflatun Pınar, are among the largest constructed sculptures, along with a number of large recumbent lions, of which the Lion of Babylon statue at Babylon is the largest, if it is indeed Hittite.
 Nearly all are notably worn.
 Rock reliefs include the Hanyeri relief, and Hemite relief.
 The Niğde Stele from the end of the 8th century BC is a Luwian monument, from the Post-Hittite period, found in the modern Turkish city of Niğde.

 Religion and mythology

 Stag statuette, symbol of a Hittite male god.
-This figure is used for the Hacettepe University emblem.
+This figure is used in the Hacettepe University emblem, and was used in the logo of Anadol passenger vehicles.